wpwebkul/multi-vendor-marketplace-lite-for-woocommerce/wk_caching/readme.txt

 == Feel free to do so. ==
 For any Query please generate a ticket at https://webkul.com/ticket/

+== 1.0.8 (23-12-27) ==
+Added: Filter and settings to enable Redis cache from the current module.
+Removed: Unused .md files containing php code in PHPFasteCache vendor folder showing security issues on some hosting.

 == 1.0.7 (23-12-13) ==
 Added: A static function to get filtered data from global get and post variables.